bredlinjose/Healenium_Trial/README.md

+Healenium

 ♦ Open the Docker Desktop UI application and the Docker Engine needs to be up and running.

-♦ Open Terminal under the infra folder and run the below command docker-compose up -d
+♦ Open Terminal under the infra folder and run the command docker-compose up -d.
 This will start healenium, postgres-db and selector-imitator images in Docker.

-♦ Check if all images are running properly in the command prompt by using the below command docker container ps
+♦ Check if all images are running properly in the command prompt by using the command docker container ps.
 Also, we can check from the Docker Desktop UI application.

 ♦ Choose the test  suite or test scripts you want to execute and Click the Run button in your IDE.